alessioRM87/MeetUs.ReactNative.Mobile/README.md

 6) Run the app: react-native run-android

-# To run the app, have an emulator running or device connected.
+# To run the app on emulator:

 1) react-native run-android

+# To run the app on device, use npm script to fix bundle problems:

+1) npm run android-device

 # To see logs from console.log(),